 Operating Leverage vs Financial leverage (Differences)

-Operating Leverage vs Financial Leverage – Leverage is a firm’s ability to employ new asset or funds to create better returns or to reduce costs.
+Operating Leverage vs. Financial Leverage – Leverage is a firm’s ability to employ new assets or funds to create better returns or reduce costs.
 That’s why leverage for any company is very significant.

-- Financial leverage can be defined as firm’s ability to increase better returns and to reduce the cost of the firm by paying lesser taxes.
+- Financial leverage can be defined as a firm’s ability to increase better returns and reduce the firm’s cost by paying less taxes.

-Operating leverage, on one hand, compares how well a firm uses its fixed costs and financial leverage, on the other hand, looks at various capital structures and chooses the one which reduces taxes most.
+On the one hand, operating leverage compares how well a firm uses its fixed costs and financial leverage; on the other hand, it looks at various capital structures and chooses the one that reduces taxes most.

-Without any ado, let’s get started with the head to head differences between operating leverage and financial leverage in an infographics
+Let’s get started with the head-to-head differences between operating and financial leverage in infographics without any ado.

 Let’s look at the top differences between operating leverage and financial leverage below –

-Operating leverage and Financial leverage are both important in their own terms.
+Operating leverage and financial leverage are both critical in their terms.
 And they both help businesses in generating better returns and reduce costs.
-So the question remains can a firm use both of these leverages?
+So the question remains: can a firm use both of these leverages?
 The answer is yes.

-If a company can use their fixed costs well, they would be able to generate better returns just by using operating leverage.
+If a company can use its fixed costs well, it would be able to generate better returns just by using operating leverage.
 And at the same time, they can use financial leverage by changing their capital structure from total equity to 50-50, 60-40, or 70-30 equity-debt proportion.
-Even if changing the capital structure would prompt the company to pay interests, still, they would be able to generate a better rate of returns and would be able to reduce the amount of taxes at the same time.
+Even if changing the capital structure would prompt the company to pay interests; still, they would be able to generate a better rate of returns and would be able to reduce the amount of taxes at the same time.

-That’s why using operating leverage and financial leverage is a great way to improve the rate of returns of the company and to reduce the costs during a particular period.
+That’s why using operating leverage and financial leverage is a great way to improve the company’s rate of returns and reduce costs during a particular period.

-This has a been a guide to the top differences between Operating Leverage vs Financial Leverage.
-Here we also discuss the Operating Leverage and Financial Leverage differences with examples, infographics, and comparison table.
+This article has guided the top differences between Operating Leverage vs. Financial Leverage.
+We also discuss the differences in operating leverage and financial leverage with examples, infographics, and comparison tables.
 You may also have a look at the following articles for gaining further knowledge in corporate finance –